-Pudendal Neuralgia is injury to pudendal nerves in the pelvis caused by excessive sitting - especially to one side to avoid painful coccyx - cycling with a narrow saddle, horse riding, pelvic surgery, pelvic fractures and falls with direct blunt trauma to the pelvic floor.
+Pudendal Neuralgia is injury to pudendal nerves in the pelvis caused by excessive sitting - especially to one side to avoid a painful coccyx - cycling with a narrow saddle, extreme exercise, horse riding, pelvic surgery, pelvic fractures and falls with direct blunt trauma to the pelvic floor.

 Signs and symptoms of pudendal neuralgia: Tingling, numbness and altered sensation to vibration and temperature usually on one side of pelvis or perineum with loss of pin-prick sensation.

 - Piriformis syndrome

 - Myofascial trigger points (pelvic floor)